 But in dog bite and dog attack statistics and reports, these factors are not included because it is generally irrelevant.
 Dog bite reports are meant to focus on more serious analytics rather than small and redundant.

-5 Steps to Protecting Yourself from an Aggressive Rottweiler Attack
+5 Steps to Protecting Yourself Against an Aggressive Rottweiler

 It is impossible to read a dog to be friendly or not.
 Sometimes dogs can look like they are inviting of strangers when they really are planning to react aggressively, and sometimes dogs that are coming off aggressive are very friendly and want to lick you all over and get pets and affection.